jjjuande/EasyGoogleMobileAds/README-EN.md

 ### Banners - Events ###

 The events are useful when we want to run some code when something happens related to the banner.
 To do this: Create a new script, then copy all the events you are interested on, and add your code to these events.
 (You have an example script with all the available events on  _/Assets/EasyGoogleMobileAds/ExampleScripts/AdEventBehaviour.cs_.)
 To finish, add your script as a component to the **EasyGoogleMobileAds** game object.
-Every time an event happens, the propper method will be executed.
+Every time an event happens, the proper method will be executed.

 These method don't receive any parameter:
 * **OnAdLoaded**.
 Called when an ad request has successfully loaded.